-1. Connect the strobe cable to the board of the Auxiliary RGB Strobe and the board of the Intercom as shown in Figure 2-9.
+1. Connect the strobe cable to the board of the Auxiliary RGB Strobe and the board of the Intercom as shown in Figure 2-8.
+Please see the Auxiliary RGB Strobe Operations Guide for more information about this product.

-Figure 2-9.
+Figure 2-8.
 Connecting the Auxiliary RGB Strobe Kit to the Intercom